 Betaflight is managed using the Betaflight Configurator application, also known for short as the Betaflight GUI, or just, "The GUI".
 (GUI is pronounced "gooey" in case you wondered.
 Only weirdos say, "Gee You Eye".)
-The Betaflight GUI is a Chrome app.
-To run it, first you need to install Google Chrome on your computer.
+Download the Betaflight Configurator application here: